-The College has entered into construction contracts and commitments totaling approximately \$8.6 million for the VistaTech 2.0 and Applied Science Fire Suppression and Renovation projects.
-As of June 30, 2022 the College had incurred \$1.3 million relating to these projects.
-The projects are expected to be completed during the year ending June 30, 2023.
-The remaining commitments totaling \$7.3 million will be funded by operating funds.
+The College has entered into construction contracts and commitments totaling approximately \$12.6 million for the Vistatech 2.0 and Veteran's Resource Center Renovation projects.
+As of June 30, 2023 the College had incurred \$9.7 million relating to these projects.
+The projects are expected to be completed during the year ending June 30, 2024.
+The remaining commitments totaling \$2.9 million will be funded by a combination of bond, donated, and operating funds.